Weeki Wachee Springs has an extensive underwater cave system and is known for its world-famous mermaids.

 Weeki Wachee Springs is unique in that its largest spring vent has an extensive underwater cave system that has been explored to a depth of more than 400 feet.
 In addition, there is a long historical record of water quality and discharge data dating back to the 1930s.
 It was also designated a Surface Water Improvement and Management priority water body by the District.

-Stormwater Management for Weeki Wachee Springs State Park (ongoing)
+- Stormwater Management for Weeki Wachee Springs State Park (completed)